cyclus/cyclus.github.com/source/devdoc/contributing_to_cyclus.rst

   - You may want to review this `tutorial <https://help.github.com/articles/using-pull-requests/>`_ before you make a pull request to the develop branch.

+Sometimes, your pull request will be closed by the reviewer until further changes are made to appease the reviewer's concerns.
+This may be frustrating, but please act rationally, discuss the issues on the github space made for your pull request, consult the `style guide <style_guide>`, email the developer listhost for further advice, and make changes to your topic branch accordingly.
+The pull request will be updated with those changes when you push them to your fork.
+When you think your request is ready for another review, you can reopen the review yourself with the button made available to you.

 Reviewing a Pull Request
 ----------------------------